 Use Levels when:

-• You want to lighten or darken the entire tonal range.
+• You only want to adjust the black or white end points to adjust global contrast• You want to lighten or darken the entire tonal range.
 This is normal to adjust exposure errors.

 • You want to maintain the visual relationship of the values of the intermediate tones.